Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/passes.rst

-For example, if you do not have any lights in your scene, or those lights have been set to not cast shadows, or objects in the limelight do not have materials which have been set to receive shadows, the *Shadow* pass will be blank; there's simply nothing to show you.
+For example, if you do not have any lights in your scene, or those lights have been set to not cast shadows, or objects in the limelight do not have materials which have been set to receive shadows, the *Shadow* pass will be blank; there is simply nothing to show you.
 If you have not enabled *Ambient Occlusion* in your World environment settings, the *AO* pass will be blank, even if you select it here.